pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 Alright let's get our hands dirty and start coding up our own GRPO trainer.
 We'll be using `PyTorch-Lightning` and HuggingFace's `transformers` library for this tutorial.
 Don't worry about all the other components of the equation and steps in the algorithm I'll be breaking them down and showing you how to implement them step-by-step.

 For the purpose of brevity the code snippets shown in the article will be as minimal as possible.
-If you'd like to see the full code, please refer to the [GitHub repository](https://github.com/your-repo).
+If you'd like to see the full code, please refer to the [GitHub repository](https://github.com/pramodith/llm_exploration/tree/main/simple_grpo_trainer).
+Note that this code isn't designed for running in a multi-gpu scenario.

 ### Loading the models
 So as mentioned earlier, we need three models.
 The policy model, the old policy model and the reference model.
 However, thanks to a neat trick that we'll be going through we can get away with using just two sets of model weights.
 We'll be using the `transformers` library to load these models.